flyfirstmars/spring-ai-workshop/docs/session-02.md

 4. Persist critical decisions to external memory so itineraries survive context resets and cross-session handoffs.
 5. Introduce parallel research for multi-city trips using `CompletableFuture` to gather hotels, transport, and activities concurrently.
-6. Promote to orchestrator–worker for complex itinerary changes where required subtasks depend on user input.
+6. Promote to orchestrator-worker for complex itinerary changes where required subtasks depend on user input.
-7. Pilot evaluator–optimizer loops for high-touch content like concierge narratives where quality matters more than latency.
+7. Pilot evaluator-optimizer loops for high-touch content like concierge narratives where quality matters more than latency.
 8. Evaluate continuously with scenario-based tests (budget solo travel, accessible family trip, last-minute business itinerary).
 Track token usage, completion time, and accuracy to guide further optimisation.